rmitsuboshi/miniboosts/README.md

 you can introduce it by implementing `Booster` trait.
 See `cargo doc -F gurobi --open` for details.

-Currently, no weak learners use [Gurobi][gurobi].
-So, you can use all weak learners without enabling `gurobi` flag.

 |`WEAK LEARNER`                                           |
 | :---                                                    |